-As DFW strives to grow and expand our reach, we are committed to making our membership as diverse as possible.
-A greater diversity of race, ethnicity, gender identities, sexual orientation, socioeconomic status, age, physical abilities, faiths, political beliefs, cultures, and languages among our members will strengthen our collective voices to create change.
+our reach, we are committed to making our membership as diverse as possible.
+A greater diversity of race, ethnicity, gender identities, sexual orientation, socioeconomic status, age, physical abilities, faiths, political beliefs, cultures, and languages among our collective voices to create change.
 As we increase our diversity, we will also focus on inclusion to ensure that all voices are empowered in DFW.